Resident Artist Program FAQ

 What are the studios like?

 Residents are responsible for outfitting their studios with equipment and tools relevant to their daily studio practice.
-Studios are currently not furnished, and each new resident will find a blank slate when they arrive.
-Long-term residents usually spend the first several weeks of their residencies setting up their studios before they begin to produce work.
-Our staff works closely with each new resident artist to make sure their studio meets basic needs in terms of utilities and safety; staff can also provide support for installing specialized or heavy equipment, accepting freight deliveries, and addressing electrical or ventilation needs.
-We are currently assessing the ability of these studios to support resident artists and may make changes before the next application cycle.
+Studios are not furnished, and each new resident will find a blank slate when they arrive.
+One-year residents must bring the tools and equipment they need to pursue their proposed project.
+Three-year residents bring everything they need to produce work and usually spend the first several weeks of their residencies setting up their studios before they begin to produce work.
+Our staff works closely with each new resident artist to make sure their studio meets basic needs in terms of utilities and safety; staff can also provide support for installing specialized or heavy equipment, accepting freight deliveries, and troubleshooting electrical or ventilation needs.

 Do I have to pay rent for my studio?
 Do I have to pay utilities?